Twanvanb1/Sonic-Nexus-RSDKv4/README.md

 # **Sonic Nexus-RSDKv4**
 A port of Sonic Nexus to RSDKv4

-> This is made for normal RSDKv4, so I can't guarantee that it will work on RSDKv5u
+> This is made for standard RSDKv4, so I can't guarantee that it will work on RSDKv5u
 # FAQ

 ### Q: I found a bug!